eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/member.md

 # #{page.title}

-The left-associative, binary `.` operator is used to  access the member named by the right-hand operand from left-hand operand.
+The left-associative, binary infix `.` operator is used to  access the member named by the right-hand operand from left-hand operand.

 ## Usage